 We know that family violence is already extremely under-reported.
 In the disaster context, even more incidents go unreported and unnoticed than usual due to additional barriers to accessing support.

 Accurate data collection is important to advocate for appropriate funding and policy development.
 Ensure you document all violence disclosures you hear and introduce procedures that can help collect accurate family violence data.
 This could include encouraging your clients to use the Arc mobile app to document and track behaviours that make them feel scared, threatened or unsafe.
-You can find more information about Arc here.
+You can download the Arc app here.

 “What other services can help?”